 I wish I could say I struggled with this decision more, but I really didn’t.
 While the manga does have a lot going for it, numerous things I wish the anime had kept, the anime just made, overall, better choices with the way the story unfolded.

 If there was one thing I was really looking forward to in regards to the manga, it was getting to see the other Mews use the Mew Aqua Rod, considering they got no new powerups in the anime.
 However, that was a disappointment.
 I got a bit too excited when Mint got her shot with it because it was the first time – and it was a moment that was wrenched away to Ichigo in the anime.
 When Pudding’s time came, it was also a cool moment, but, again, I might have been more excited than I should have been, especially considering the anime actually did something arguably better with this moment, and it was for the sake of Taruto and/or PuddingxTaruto.
-And after that point, you realize what is going on.
+However, after that point, you realize what is going on.

 They literally all did the exact same thing with it.
 It was the same thing with each Mew.
 They sense the Mew Aqua, they find it and then they use Mew Aqua Drops to solve the problem.
 They could have had the Rod react differently to each Mew or something, but nope.
 It’s just copy/pasted on all four of them.